Axion-Photon Conversion in Neutron Star Magnetospheres: The Role of the Plasma in the Goldreich-Julian Model: Application to GJ Model

 In general, $\Delta B$ does not uniquely characterize the line width, but rather the energy variance in the flux about the axion mass.
 Large values of $\Delta B$ can thus manifest either as energy shifts in the location of $\left< E_{\gamma}\right>$ or as an actual broadening of the line about $\left< E_{\gamma}\right> \sim m_a$.
 We have verified that for most pixels the shift in the central value of the line (away from $m_a$) is typically on the order of $33\% \times \Delta B$, implying the dominant influence is broadening, with the shift of the line playing a small but not necessarily negligible role.

 If one neglects systematic uncertainties, the flux sensitivity of a radio telescope is given by the ideal radiometer equation~\cite{1984bens.work..234D} which depends inversely on the square root of the bandwidth~\cite{1984bens.work..234D} -- a large dispersion will therefore reduce the sensitivity of a line search and complicate the identification of the signal.
 The time dependence of both the bandwidth (blue) and flux (red) for a fixed viewing angle, taken here to be $\theta = 57^\circ$, is shown in the right panel of \Fig{fig:sky_map_1} (using arbitrary units).
-Importantly, one can see here that there is a large correlation between the flux and bandwidth, with both experiencing sharp rises near the throats of the magnetosphere.
-While \Fig{fig:sky_map_1} is produced under fixed magnetosphere parameters, the results for the most part do not change qualitatively under variations of these parameters -- perhaps the only exception being $\theta_m$, which can modify the isotropy of the flux.
-Quantitatively, however, the total luminosity, relative luminosity (\ie the variation in the luminosity between the highest and lowest flux), and the line width may all be affected by the choice of $B_0$, $\omega_{NS}$, $\theta_m$, and $m_a$.
+While \Fig{fig:sky_map_1} is produced under fixed magnetosphere parameters, the results for the most part do not change qualitatively under variations of these parameters (although the magnitude of the time variation is sensitive to the characteristic scale of the conversion radius, which depends on the magnetosphere parameters) -- perhaps the only exception being $\theta_m$, which can modify the isotropy of the flux.
+Quantitatively, however, the total luminosity, relative luminosity (\ie the variation in the luminosity between the highest and lowest flux), and the line width may all be affected by the choice of $B_s$, $\omega_{NS}$, $\theta_m$, and $m_a$.
 We defer a discussion of how variations in these parameters affect the luminosity to \App{sec:paramD}, and focus here only on the impact of the line width.\footnote{We highlight here the importance of the line width as this has been among the most debated aspects of the expected radio signal. }